 ninthgirl,

-Perhaps I could lend my assistance in this area?
+So nice to see such an astute question raised here. 🙂 Perhaps I could lend my assistance in this area?
 I also share your sensitive concern, but there may actually be more than one “pat” answer to this puzzle.

 Regarding one perspective, a fellow animal communicator I know once shared with me an example of a horrific story of animal abuse, where she was contacted afterwards once this dog was safely in a shelter, awaiting the chance for re-adoption.
 The dog was physically maimed but rather oddly, exhibited NO emotional traumatization to his abuse.
 She’d known no details of his story at the time, and also had her own strong personal beliefs about abuse to animals.
 Yet this particular dog totally surprised her (one of the commonly key ways we know we’re “hearing” them clearly) by telling her he was actually THRILLED that he’d accomplished one of the “soul growth” lessons he’d planned for his previous person, i.e. the one who abused him due to his own, serious mental condition.
 Because of what ensued, this man then became a very positive contributor to his local community, and the dog also soon got re-adopted by a wonderful family who loved him to bits.
 So at least in this case, and even though no one physically died, there *was* a teaching, followed by more earthly life to live for all involved.